Saving for your retirement is a good way to take control of your future, but are you sure you’re doing enough to maximise your income in later life?

 Why transfer a pension?

-There are many reasons for transferring your pension.
-For example, say you’ve moved jobs several times and have enrolled in different workplace pensions throughout your career.
+There are many reasons for transferring your pension to a new provider.
+For example, say that you’ve moved jobs several times and have enrolled in different workplace pensions throughout your career.
 You may have so many workplace pensions that it’s hard for you to keep track of your money and how much you have tucked away for your future.

-Another reason to transfer your pension could be poor service.
-If you’re disappointed with the investment strategy of your current provider or think you’re paying too much in fees, it could be worth looking at what other pension providers have to offer.
+Another reason to transfer a pension could be because of poor service.
+If you’re disappointed with the investment strategy of your current provider or think you’re paying too much in fees, it could be worth looking at what others have to offer.

 What are the rules when transferring a pension?

 Transferring a pension comes with many different rules, so it’s worth being aware of them if you want to move your money somewhere else.

 - Transferring a defined benefit pension (a type of workplace pension) can be quite complicated, and if your pension is worth £30,000 or more, you’ll need to get financial advice before doing anything.